EphramPerdition/helm-fuzzier/README.md

 If you use one but not the other you'll get "better" results but you'll only fix half the problem.
-Of course, because both `flx` and `helm-fuzzier` rely on heuristics to define a "good" candidate, you might want to replace either or with another set of heuristics.
-Currently though, there's not much choice out there.
+Of course, because both `flx` and `helm-fuzzier` rely on heuristics to define a "good" candidate, you might want to replace one or the other with some other set of heuristics You prefer.
+Currently, though, there's not much choice out there.

 To summarise, `helm-flx` and `helm-fuzzier` complement one another, neither strictly requires the other, neither is a substitute for the